Queen Elizabeth II, escorted by Prince Andrew, attends service for her late husband

 The queen, memorably, sat alone during the funeral in accordance with the guidelines.

-The queen has had a spell of bad health since she was hospitalized overnight in October for what Buckingham Palace said were “preliminary investigations.”
+The queen has experienced a spell of bad health since she was hospitalized overnight in October for what Buckingham Palace said were “preliminary investigations.”
 She also recently recovered from a bout of covid-19.

 Over the past several months, she has missed some high-profile events, including the multifaith Commonwealth Day service this month, which she pulled out of because of mobility problems.
 At an in-person meeting last month with the incoming and outgoing defense service secretaries, the monarch acknowledged her frailty.
 Asked how she was, the queen pointed at one leg and quipped, “Well, as you can see, I can’t move.”